South Vietnam Air Force: 1971

 The first squadron of C–123s, organized in April, received its aircraft in May.
 The delay reflected the extensive maintenance the transports required after heavy usage flying men and cargo to staging areas for Operation Lam Son 719.
 A second squadron commenced operation in July, and the third, scheduled for December, took shape in January 1972.
-The last of 24 AC–119Gs joined the RVNAF in September 1971, and in December the USAF Chief of Staff, authorized the transfer of modified AC–119Ks to replace a squadron of AC–47s.
-At year's end, the RVNAF had 1,041 aircraft on hand, 762 of them (roughly 70 percent) ready for combat.
+The last of 24 AC–119Gs joined the VNAF in September 1971, and in December the USAF Chief of Staff, authorized the transfer of modified AC–119Ks to replace a squadron of AC–47s.
+At year's end, the VNAF had 1,041 aircraft on hand, 762 of them (roughly 70 percent) ready for combat.
 Organized into 41 squadrons, it included three squadrons of A–1s, five of A–37s, one of F–5s, one of AC–47s (which the AC–119Ks would eventually replace), one of AC–119Gs, 16 of helicopters (mostly UH–1s) and seven squadrons of liaison craft for FACs.
 It also had one reconnaissance squadron with a mix of U–6s, RF–5s and variants of the C–47.
 The transports units totalled one squadron of C–47s, one of C–119s, and two (soon to be three) of C–123s.
 A special air mission squadron that carried high-ranking passengers and a school squadron to conduct training rounded out the force.

 The tactical air control system underwent Vietnamization in 1971.
-In June, the RVNAF assumed complete responsibility for assigning targets to their aircraft, selecting ordnance and scheduling strikes.
+In June, the VNAF assumed complete responsibility for assigning targets to their aircraft, selecting ordnance and scheduling strikes.
 The US presence at the Vietnamized command and control center now consisted of a two-man liaison party and a few instructors who trained the persons assigned there.
-The RVNAF command and control function did not issue orders to components of the Seventh Air Force, which continued to maintain a separate tactical air control center for its own aircraft.
-By August, the RVNAF had also taken over the four direct air support centers, one in each Corps, but the parallel structure prevailed there also, for the Seventh Air Force supplied detachments to handle strikes by its aircraft.
-As retention by the Seventh Air Force of control over its aircraft indicated, the RVNAF had trouble mastering the tactical air control system, but the difficulties went beyond the mechanics of operating the various centers.
+The VNAF command and control function did not issue orders to components of the Seventh Air Force, which continued to maintain a separate tactical air control center for its own aircraft.
+By August, the VNAF had also taken over the four direct air support centers, one in each Corps, but the parallel structure prevailed there also, for the Seventh Air Force supplied detachments to handle strikes by its aircraft.
+As retention by the Seventh Air Force of control over its aircraft indicated, the VNAF had trouble mastering the tactical air control system, but the difficulties went beyond the mechanics of operating the various centers.
 ARVN commanders, for example, frequently ignored the lower ranking air liaison officers assigned to help them make effective use of the aerial weapon.
 FACs, who directed the actual strikes, seldom remained with a particular ground unit long enough to learn its special requirements, the characteristics of the operating area, or the patterns of enemy behavior.
 Moreover, FACs received, at most, a smattering of night training, and some of them avoided daylight missions over heavily defended areas, on occasion falsifying reports or logs to conceal their dereliction of duty.